Clavicle pain, physical therapy, treatment: Focus Physiotherapy, Belgrade✓

 The main causes of clavicle pain include:

-• Acromioclavicular joint osteoarthritis – cartilage wear at the joint between the clavicle and scapula due to chronic stress.
+• Acromioclavicular joint osteoarthritis – cartilage wear at the junction of the clavicle and scapula due to chronic stress.

-• Ligament sprain or dislocation – leading to shoulder instability and abnormal clavicle positioning.
+• Ligament sprain or dislocation – leads to shoulder instability and abnormal clavicle positioning.

-• Inflammation of muscle attachments – particularly the chest and neck muscles attached to the clavicle surface.
+• Inflammation of muscle attachments – particularly of the chest and neck muscles attaching to the clavicle surface.

-• Osteomyelitis and systemic bone diseases – causing deep, persistent pain regardless of movement.
+• Osteomyelitis and systemic bone diseases cause deep, persistent pain regardless of movement.

 Accurate diagnosis allows the creation of a treatment plan that ensures safe healing and restoration of shoulder girdle function.
 Each cause requires a specific rehabilitation approach to prevent complications such as poorly healed bones or chronic joint instability.